koaxjs/koax/Readme.md

 Build apps by decoupling effects from application logic.
 Inspired by co, koa, redux and cycle.

 The basic idea is that your `main` can `yield` effects to your interperter stack.
-Actions are dispatched to main by either dispatching directly or by adding drivers to the effects stack, which dispatch to main.

 The basic building block of a koax app is a `koax`.
-A `koax` is a generator that processes actions and is composed of `koax` middleware.
+A `koax` is a generator that processes an action and is composed of `koax` middleware.

 At the outer most level, koax apps should basically have the same form.